 The Geothermal Technologies Office (GTO) has selected ten semifinalists in Phase 1 of the Geothermal Geophone Prize, a three-phase, $3.65 million competition to address the challenges of operating seismic sensors in harsh geothermal environments.
-Each semifinalist team will receive a $75,000 cash prize plus $75,000 in vouchers to use with an industry expert or national laboratory to advance their solution oratory to advance their solution.
+Each semifinalist team will receive a $75,000 cash prize plus $75,000 in vouchers to use with an industry expert or national laboratory to advance their solution.

 Downhole sensors collect data about geothermal reservoirs and subsurface conditions, which is essential to develop successful and efficient human-made enhanced geothermal systems.
 More rugged sensors are needed in the geothermal industry because traditional seismic monitoring tools cannot withstand the high temperatures, high rock strengths, and corrosive working fluids in geothermal wells.